AkshayLaddha943/Point-Cloud-Semantic-Segmentation/README.md

 ## Steps to Reproduce
 - Jupyter Notebook (.ipynb) file is provided in order to customize and train your own model
-- A saved model is already provided in the models folder to evaluate
+- A saved model, trained against a subset of Semantic KITTI dataset is already provided in the models folder
 - Evaluated on the ROSbag data provided by RWTH Aachen University

 ## Results